 Season your brisket liberally with salt and pepper.
 Just throw it on.
-Use lots.
-Like 1/4 cup+ of kosher salt and 3 tbsp. of coarse ground black pepper.
-Let sit at room temperature while you’re setting up the smoker / grill.
+I like to use a half and half mixture of kosher salt and coarse ground black pepper.
+Liberally coat the entire brisket, and then let the meat sit at room temperature while you’re setting up the smoker / grill.

-Set up your grill to cook at 250ºF and for indirect heat.
+Set up your smoker to cook at 250ºF and for indirect heat.
 This means the meat is not receiving direct heat.
 Once the fire is going, add oak or pecan wood chunks.
-We prefer chunks that are not soaked in water for this recipe.
+I prefer chunks that are not soaked in water for this recipe.
 It gives more smoke in a shorter time frame to help the beef absorb maximum flavor.

-BBQ gurus swear that 203ºF is the perfect temperature to pull the meat, but you can pull it at 200-205ºF.
-When you reach this temperature, pull the meat off the smoker / grill, and leave it in the foil.
+When the brisket reaches temperature, pull the smoked brisket off your smoker, and leave it in the foil.
 Place in an insulated cooler and let sit for 1 hour.
 This will allow juices to redistribute and the temperature to come down.

 After 1 hour, slice the meat into thin slices.
-Serve with white bread, pickles, onions, and baked beans.
+Serve with white bread, pickles, onions, and other sides like mac n’ cheese, coleslaw, and baked beans.
 Sauce is not traditional in the Central Texas style of BBQ, but you can use the drippings as a wetting sauce.
-Really, just serve the meat with what you like, it’s your meal and we hope you enjoy it!
+Really, just serve the meat with what you like…it’s your meal and we hope you enjoy it!